ELEC

 December 14‚ 1972– Despite months of contentious committee debate‚ the state Senate votes 31-0 to adopt the reform bill (S-1124).8

-February 06‚ 1973– Senator Schluter testifies before the Assembly Judiciary Committee.
+February 6‚ 1973– Senator William E. Schluter testifies before the Assembly Judiciary Committee.
 “The principle of disclosure…provides the restraints and controls that are necessary for a reasonable and a realistic statute.
-Excesses will be pared down by the ‘glare of the public spotlight.’”
-10
+Excesses will be pared down by the ‘glare of the public spotlight.’”10

-April 24‚ 1973– The New Jersey Campaign Contributions and Expenditures Reporting Act (The Act– Chapter 83) is signed into law by Governor William Cahill‚ creating the four–member Election Law Enforcement Commission.
-The initial members sworn into office on May 3‚ 1973 are Chairman Frank Reiche‚ former Congresswoman Florence Dwyer‚ former Administrative Judge Sidney Goldman‚ and Judge Bartholomew Sheehan.14 The Commission hires David Norcross as its first executive director and Edward Farrell as its first legal counsel.
+April 24‚ 1973– The New Jersey Campaign Contributions and Expenditures Reporting Act (P.L.
+1973‚ c.
+83) is signed into law by Governor William T. Cahill‚ creating the four-member Election Law Enforcement Commission.

-June 10‚ 1973– Donald Herzberg‚ director of the Eagleton Institute of Politics‚ predicts that The Act will have a dramatic impact in New Jersey politics.
-“It’s the toughest disclosure law in the United States.”
-15
+June 10‚ 1973– Donald G. Herzberg‚ director of the Eagleton Institute of Politics‚ predicts that The Act will have a dramatic impact in New Jersey politics.
+“It’s the toughest disclosure law in the United States.”17

-August 08‚ 1973– Renowned campaign finance expert Herb Alexander‚ a consultant to ELEC during its early days‚ calls the new law a national model.
-“In many respects‚ it’s about the best state law in the country…Once the Commission gets operating‚ it will bring increased levels of confidence to the public.”
-16
+August 8‚ 1973– ELEC consultant Herbert E. Alexander calls the new law a national model.
+“In many respects‚ it’s about the best state law in the country…Once the Commission gets operating‚ it will bring increased levels of confidence to the public.”19

 March 11‚ 1974– In New Jersey Chamber of Commerce v.
 New Jersey Election Law Enforcement Commission‚ the New Jersey Chamber of Commerce and other groups obtain temporary injunction preventing the Commission from implementing lobbying disclosure requirements.

-May 06‚ 1974– The gubernatorial Public Financing program (Chapter 26) is enacted by Governor Brendan Byrne‚ who calls it a “first giant step toward removing the evil of large‚ private contributions from gubernatorial elections.”
-17 The law‚ sponsored by future ELEC Commissioner Albert Burstein (D–37)‚ applies only to general elections and imposes the first ever contribution limits ($600 per election in 1977) and spending limits on candidates in exchange for public funding.
+May 6‚ 1974– The gubernatorial Public Financing program (P.L.
+1974‚ c.
+26) is enacted by Governor Brendan T. Byrne‚ who calls it a “first giant step toward removing the evil of large‚ private contributions from gubernatorial elections.”21 The law‚ sponsored by future ELEC Commissioner Albert Burstein (D-37)‚ applies only to general elections and imposes the first ever contribution limits ($600 per election in 1977) and spending limits on candidates in exchange for public funding.

-April 14‚ 1975– Members of first Federal Election Commission are sworn into office.
-18
+April 14‚ 1975– Members of first Federal Election Commission are sworn into office.22

-November 02‚ 1976– New Jersey voters approve a constitutional amendment allowing casinos to operate in Atlantic City.
-It turns out to be the most expensive ballot question campaign in state history‚ costing the equivalent of $5.6 million in 2015 dollars.
-19
+November 2‚ 1976– New Jersey voters approve a constitutional amendment allowing casinos to operate in Atlantic City.
+It ranks as the second most expensive ballot question campaign in state history‚ costing the equivalent of $7.5 million in 2024 dollars.24

-June 07‚ 1977– Developer Peter Levine contributes a net total of $331‚753 to the unsuccessful gubernatorial primary campaign of Representative Bob Roe.
-Levine’s contribution is the equivalent of $1.3 million in 2015 dollars‚ and is believed to be the largest private contribution to a state candidate in ELEC’s history‚ not counting large contributions by self–financed candidates to their own campaigns.
-20
+June 7‚ 1977– Developer Peter L. Levine contributes a net total of $331‚753 to the unsuccessful gubernatorial primary campaign of Representative Robert A. Roe.
+Levine’s contribution is the equivalent of $1.7 million in 2024 dollars‚ and is believed to be the largest private contribution to a state candidate in ELEC’s history‚ not counting large contributions by self-financed candidates to their own campaigns.25

-November 08‚ 1977– New Jersey becomes the first state in the nation to conduct a gubernatorial general election with public funds.
-The initial grants to the first two candidates– Governor Brendan Byrne and his challenger State Senator Raymond Bateman– total $2.1 million.
+November 8‚ 1977– New Jersey becomes the first state in the nation to conduct a gubernatorial general election with public funds.
+The initial grants to the first two candidates- Governor Brendan T. Byrne and his challenger State Senator Raymond Bateman- total $2.1 million.

-May 16‚ 1979– ELEC chairman Frank Reiche attends final meeting after becoming the only ELEC commissioner nominated to serve on the Federal Election Commission.
-His FEC term lasts until April 1985.
-21 He serves as FEC chairman in 1982.
+May 16‚ 1979– ELEC chairman Frank P. Reiche attends final meeting after becoming the only ELEC commissioner nominated to serve on the Federal Election Commission.
+His FEC term lasts until April 1985.26 He serves as FEC chairman in 1982.

 TOP